Le Coucou: One of New York's "it" spots. Beautiful room, awesome open kitchen. If not for dinner, go for brunch.

 The Standard: Hot property in the Meatpacking – if you want to stay in this area, forget about the Gansevoort and stay here.

 The Loews Regency: Updated and 100% full new renovation.
-Across from Barneys.
+Across from the old Barneys.
 My recommended spot if you want to stay in the UES.

 The Edition: For me this property has the best location in NYC across from Madison Square Park.
 I mean outstanding location.
 Very hip and modern.
 My current preferred hotel to stay at in NYC.